A Fun Stop

-The tees for the "front nine" are spectacular.
+The tees are spectacular.
 They are probably the largest poured concrete tees that I have ever seen.

-This course uses the Gateway baskets, and they are very nice.
+This course uses Gateway baskets, and they are very nice.

 Most holes have 2 or more pin placements.

-There is a pavilion and a few picnic tables.
+There are a pavilion and a few picnic tables.